-DO THE SDGS MAKE US FEEL GOOD ABOUT POVERTY?
-[GUEST POST BY THE RULES]
+DO SUSTAINABLE DEVELOPMENT GOALS MAKE US FEEL GOOD ABOUT POVERTY?

 From September 25-27, a high-level plenary meeting of the United Nations General Assembly will convene to adopt the post-2015 global development agenda.
 The new Sustainable Development Goals (SDGs) have prompted mixed reactions and, in some cases, radically dissenting voices.
 The Rules, a Washington, D.C.-based global advocacy movement, is one of those voices.
 In this provocative essay, Martin Kirk, Director of Campaigns at The Rules, powerfully exhorts us to question the SDGs’ claim to be able to eliminate extreme poverty by 2015 – and encourages us to critically examine the very principles underlying the SDGs.